StevenFewster/BlogPosts/Projects/2025-01-04--project-planning.md

 ## What's In A Name

-I've been caught in a name trap too many times, so let's just go with _Adjective Noun_ type of naming convention so that we can easily pivot later and don't to our usual of buying a domain name that we then let lapse.
+I've been caught in a name trap too many times, so let's just go with _Adjective Noun_ type of naming convention so that we can easily pivot later and don't do our _usual_ of buying a domain name that we then let lapse.
 Ladies and Gents, I give you: _Project Cranky Hippo_.

 ## Planning